 Graeme has 27 years experience in hot air ballooning having worked all over including Canada and France.
 He has the quiet confidence of a true professional who loves what he is doing but takes it seriously.
 It puts you at ease.

-We took off and I looked around but kept my hand on the basket handle.
-I’ve abseiled off Kangaroo Point and climbed the Sydney Harbour Bridge but I find even at two or three stories I am more and more uncomfortable with heights.
-The pilot advised me I could relax noting I was holding onto that handle.
-I told him I was fine but I did grow more comfortable as the flight went on.
+I told him I was fine and I was but I did grow more comfortable as the flight went on.
 In the balloon you travel with the wind so the only movement comes from the passengers moving which is not much.
 I did find myself at one point quite comfortably leaning out over the basket and taking a photo with my phone.

 Speaking of, you’re allowed to take as many photos as possible which makes for a nice change from other activities where you usually have to pay the vendor for one photo they take.

 Hot Air Balloons don’t fly over Brisbane anymore, there are those who fly over the Gold Coast CBD or close enough and there are vendors flying over the Gold Coast Hinterland and Byron Bay.
 The things that attracted me to Floating Images was the experience of the pilot, the locality to Brisbane, the low key vibe I was hoping for and that the views would include Mt Tamborine, Mt Cootha, the Great Dividing Range and the Brisbane CBD.
-I think it would be interesting to check out the other vendors but everything I was hoping Floating Images would be they turned out to be perfectly.
+I think it would be interesting to check out the other vendors but everything I was hoping Floating Images would be – they were.

 Then we drove back to the Ipswich Country Motel, a drive that seemed much longer now given the brevity and beauty of our flight over the same distance.
-The staff were great at the Ipswich Country Motel as we enjoyed a Big English Breakfast and non-alcoholic champagne with Graeme and talked.
+The staff were great at the Ipswich Country Motel as we enjoyed a Big English Breakfast and non-alcoholic champagne with Graeme and our fellow passengers.